gsoft-inc/wl-squide/docs/guides/use-environment-variables.md

 ## Try it :rocket:

-Start the development servers using the dev script and navigate to the `/data` page.
+Start the application in a development environment using the `dev` script and navigate to the `/data` page.
 The page should render `{ "foo": "bar" }`.

 ### Troubleshoot issues